 - clean jar

-- Place raisins in clean jar and pour bottled water into the jar until it is 80% full.
+- Place raisins in a clean jar and pour bottled water into the jar until it is 80% full.

 - Loosely cover the jar and leave at room temperature.
 This process should take a few days.
 You will notice small bubbles and “activity” occurring inside the jar.